Uma-github2006/PROMPT-ENGINEERING/README.md

 The main architectures supporting Generative AI are Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Transformers.
 GANs operate on a generator–discriminator principle, where one network creates synthetic data and the other judges its authenticity.
 VAEs compress data into latent representations and reconstruct variations, allowing controlled creativity.
 Transformers, powered by self-attention mechanisms, are particularly effective for sequential data like natural language and form the backbone of today’s Large Language Models (LLMs).
 <img width="1400" height="1035" alt="image" src="https://github.com/user-attachments/assets/e5e8607e-244c-4509-b63d-dfc91fd0c088" />

-The generative process begins when a trained model receives an input or prompt.
-From this starting point, the model predicts the next most likely element (such as a word in text, a pixel in an image, or a note in music) based on its learned probability distribution.
-By repeating this prediction step by step, the system produces coherent, creative, and contextually accurate outputs that often cannot be easily distinguished from human-created content.

 Several key architectures form the foundation of Generative AI: